yunzinan/FBCNet/README.md

 4. run the training and evaluation code `python ./code/classify/ho.py 2 'FBCNet'`

-If you want to clean the generated data files in `./data/lyh/`. i.e. files in folders such as `rawMat/`, you may run the shell script `./clean.sh` to automatically remove those files and redo the previous commands.
+If you want to clean the generated data files in `./data/lyh/`. i.e. files in folders such as `rawMat/`, you may run the shell script `./clean.sh` to automatically remove those files and rerun the training commands.

 # Results